commercetools/commercetools-payone-integration/docs/Field-Mapping.md

    data at all.
 If the amount needs to be "fixed" to support PAYONE Invoicing or Klarna payment, this is up to the checkout implementation.
  * DO NOT transfer any line item data on `refund`  or `debit` calls.

+> IMPLEMENTATION STATUS: mapping done as possible, EXCLUDING line items and custom line items (see issue #11111)

 | CT Cart or Order JSON path | PAYONE Server API | who is Master?  | Value transform |
 |---|---|---|---|